lelandwilliams/CausalPowerAnalysis/README.md

 + *nodes* is the number of nodes in the dataset.
   This number can be larger than the number of nodes that appear in the graph string,
   but it shouldn't be less.
 + *r* is the effect size between nodes
+  The effect size in this study was the same between each connected pair.
 + *graphnum* is an identifier for the number of the graph
+  It will be remembered in the output, in case you want to analyze which graphs give your discover algorithm
+  the hardest time of it.
 + *graph* specifies the generating graph
-   it is given as a  string in the form "a --> b, b --> c " giving the names of the nodes and the causal direction between them. we created our graphs randomly, which sometimes happened quickly, sometimes not-at-all quickly.
+   it is given as a  string in the form "a --> b, b --> c " giving the names of the nodes and the causal direction between them. we created our graphs randomly, testing for various quality criteria; sometimes finding a sucessful graph happened quickly, sometimes not-at-all quickly.
-   This caused havok for estimating time requests to the supercomputer, so we made the graphs seperately.
+   This caused havok for estimating time requests to the supercomputer, so we created the graphs in a seperate, prior step.
-   Brian Andrews is doing some intersting work on automating graph generation.
+   Brian Andrews is doing some interesting work on automating graph generation.
 Look for it soon in your favorite journals.
    In the meanwhile, graph supply is left as a exercise for the reader.
 + *seed* is a random seed
-   Storing 500 huge datasets would have required Terabytes of disc space.
+   Storing 500 huge datasets would have required terabytes of disc space.
    Instead we assigned a seed number to each graph, and used it to generate the data upon request.
    Then if a job was interrupted, we could restart at the point of interruption instead of having to rerun everything on fresh data.